newrelic/node-newrelic/CONTRIBUTING.md

 ### Writing tests

 For most contributions it is strongly recommended to add additional tests which exercise your changes.
 This helps us efficiently incorporate your changes into our mainline codebase and provides a safeguard that your change won't be broken by future development.
+Because of this, we require that all changes come with tests.
+You are welcome to submit pull requests with untested changes, but they won't be merged until you or the development team have an opportunity to write tests for them.

 There are some rare cases where code changes do not result in changed functionality (e.g. a performance optimization) and new tests are not required.